JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 2. **Logical Leading (The Head):** The leading part $A_n$ (whether analyzed as a comprehensive numerical block or through individual digital positions) exhibits a **deterministic logical structure**.

-This structure encompasses all forms of mathematical order emerging from the stability of the tail, including but not limited to:
+This structure encompasses all forms of deterministic digital structure emerging from the stability of the tail, including but not limited to:
 * **Global Relations:** Where the entire leading part follows a unified mathematical model, such as the **Linear Recurrence Relation** ($A_n = B \cdot A_{n-1} + C$) defined as the **Julian Class**.
 * **Local Relations:** Where specific digits or subsets of digits follow their own independent patterns, such as the periodic $\{1, 6\}$ **hundreds-digit pattern** observed in the powers of $5$.